Policy and Procedure #194.0, Appropriate Use of Technology

 3.2 The Chief Technology Strategist shall:

-b) ensure that staff members receive a reminder email(s) as the password expiry date approaches in order to provide the user with adequate time to change his or her password.
+2. ensure that staff members receive a reminder email(s) as the password expiry date approaches in order to provide the user with adequate time to change their password.

 3.3 All Board technology and/or technology products and services users shall:

-a) adhere to the password construction and confidentiality guidelines, including enrollment in MFA as directed by IT Services,; and
+1. adhere to the password construction and confidentiality guidelines, including enrollment in MFA as directed by IT Services; and

 4. Definitions